 Indeed, digging out weeds and working around the soil can also bring dormant weed seeds back to life and onto the soil’s surface, where they will have access to sunlight and water.
 Preen should be used to avoid such a disastrous situation.
 Once your garden is free of existing weeds, you need to take precautionary measures to avoid such future growth.

-Preen Application – How to Use It in a Vegetable Garden?
+Preen Application – How to use preen in vegetable garden?

-Here is a step by step guide on how to use Preen effectively, efficiently, and accurately.
+Here is a step by step guide on how to use preen in vegetable garden effectively, efficiently, and accurately.

 1. Kill Perennial Weeds

 First and foremost, you have to check for all the areas in your garden that are home to perennial weeds, scavenge your garden and hunt out existing weed plants.
 Pull them out from their roots and clear the area for the application of Preen.
 This step of initial clearing will stop the weed seeds from spreading and germinating again.

 The best time to apply Preen in a vegetable garden is after the harvest season since Preen is a non-selective herbicide, and you don’t want it to destroy your productivity.

 Cleaning out the garden and preparing it for the next batch is easier after the harvest.
 If you are a very meticulous gardener who requires a more specific timeline for using such preventative measures, then spread Preen after flower or vegetable seedlings have been planted for most effective results.

 Once Preen has been spread evenly over the soil, it creates a chemical barrier that stops most weeds from emerging.
 If it is spread before their seeds, the entire planting process will break up the chemical boundary and cause weeds to start growing in patches all over your garden.

 Since Preen is a pre-emergent herbicide, it will kill all flower and vegetable seeds.